Quansight-Labs/uarray/docs/multimethod_docs.rst

-The argument replacer takes in the arguments and dispatchable arguments, and its job is to replace the arguments previously extracted by the argument extractor by by other arguments provided in the list.
+The argument replacer takes in the arguments and dispatchable arguments, and its job is to replace the arguments previously extracted by the argument extractor by other arguments provided in the list.
 Therefore, the signature of this function is ``(args, kwargs, dispatchable_args)``, and it returns an ``args``/``kwargs`` pair.
 We realise this is a hard problem in general, so we have provided a few simplifications, such as that the default-valued keyword arguments will be removed from the list.

-We recommend following the pattern in `this file <https://github.com/Quansight-Labs/uarray/blob/master/unumpy/multimethods.py>`_ for optimal operation: passing the ``args``/``kwargs`` into a function with a similar signature and then return the modified ``args``/``kwargs``.
+We recommend following the pattern in `this file <https://github.com/Quansight-Labs/unumpy/blob/master/unumpy/multimethods.py>`_ for optimal operation: passing the ``args``/``kwargs`` into a function with a similar signature and then return the modified ``args``/``kwargs``.